 The reason for my dread was that my mother had the old-idea that if you got wet "the dampness went into you and gave you a cold".
 So my hair was never allowed to dry naturally; it was rubbed and rubbed with a towel until it was dry.
 Can you imagine the tangles!
 To make matters worse, my hair was long.
 (It was in plaits during the day.)

 Then when my mother had decided that the tangled mass was dry, she would drag a comb through it - which tore it out.
 Later my aunt told me to not to bother to dry my hair with a towel, but just to comb it while it was still wet starting from the ends away from the roots and then progressively combing from a little bit further up.
 I have never looked back.

-Fortunately, as it seemed to me, ordinary people didn't wash their hair very often in the 1940s.
-There was talk of preserving the scalp's natural oils and of not allowing the "damp to get into you".
+Fortunately, as it seemed to me, ordinary people didn't wash their hair very often, and this was probably the case for generations previously.
+There was talk of preserving the scalp's natural oils and of not allowing the 'damp to get into you'.

 I can't remember what my mother used to wash my hair, but I suspect that it was plain soap.
-Shampoos were not common until the the late 1950s, although one called Drene had existed in the 1930s.
 My father washed his hair with soap all this life.
 He died in the early 1970s.
+Shampoos were not common until the late 1950s, although one called Drene had existed in the 1930s.

 A powder known as a dry shampoo was available.
 I did try it once.
 It was brushed into the hair and absorbed its greasiness.
 It did nothing to cleanse the scalp, and as it never brushed out properly, it took all the shine out of the hair.

 In my home, hair was always washed on a Friday after tea.
 To make it shine, it was rinsed with vinegar and rain water from the water-butt outside.